-Cats, on the other hand, may use magnetic fields just like birds do to find their way north and south.
-In Holly's case, scientists speculate that she took a good guess when she got to the ocean and — possibly using her internal compass — turned right to head south to West Palm Beach.
+Cats have different navigation systems than dogs.
+They may use magnetic fields just like birds do to find their way north and south.
+In the case of Holly, the cat that traveled 200 miles, scientists speculate that she took a good guess when she got to the ocean and — possibly using her internal compass — turned right to head south to West Palm Beach.
 Then all she had to do was follow the ocean and keep on walking.

 Researchers caution that we shouldn't give animals too much credit.
 No matter how well they navigate, for every pet that makes the amazing trek back home, there are countless others that remain lost.

-As for Hank, it looks like his long walk may pay off in the form of a forever home.
-Kauffman, who already has two dogs and is fostering another, had no intention of adopting the young shepherd.
+As for Hank, it looks like his long walk paid off in the form of a forever home.
+Kauffman, who already had two dogs and was fostering another, had no intention of adopting the young shepherd.
 But as she told WFTV news, “When it’s meant to be, it’s meant to be.”
-From her Instagram account: